BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 There are limitations of the random forest model for extrapolation of data.
 Namely, if you have different kernels then you are going to need to collect lots of data concerning the performance of these kernels and then re-fit the random forest model again.
 This is not very efficient to have to re-train but if you don't then there is a strong risk of poor prediction.
-Other approaches are more robust to this situation.
+Other approaches are more robust in this situation.

-Another potential critique of using the random forest for this problem, include the potential for comparatively large model storage as dimensionality increases and that there is no feedback from the model as to why a particular device choice is optimal.
+Other potential critiques of using the random forest for this problem include the potential for comparatively large model storage as dimensionality increases, and that there is no feedback from the model as to why a particular device choice is optimal.
 The metrics used in the assessment are quite limited and more detailed error investigation analysis could include confidence scores or uncertainty on the predictions based on a more comprehensive error analysis which explores the levels of prediction uncertainty associated with each kernel.

 If the predictive model were used in a real-world setting -- say on an HPC node -- the final metrics collected by AIWC could be embedded as a comment at the beginning of each kernel code.
 This would follow the use-case for AIWC as a plugin to the OpenCL debugger Oclgrind.
 The developer would first use Oclgrind to debug, optimize and confirm functionality of a kernel, then, enable the AIWC plugin to generate the metrics for the final kernel code with the program settings that will be used at runtime.
 Our proposed solution uses AIWC as a plugin to the Oclgrind tool, which is already widely used by OpenCL developers.
 These metrics are included as a comment into the kernel -- either in source or SPIR form.
-The scheduler extracts these metrics at runtime and evaluates them with the model to make performance predictions on the nodes available devices.
-If the runtime settings lead to substantially different AIWC features to the ones collected than the runtimes predictions may be inaccurate.
+The scheduler extracts these metrics at runtime and evaluates them with the model to make performance predictions on the node's available devices (if the runtime settings lead to substantially different AIWC features to the ones collected than the runtimes predictions may be inaccurate).
 This approach would allow the high accuracy of the predictive model without any significant overhead -- metrics are only generated and embedded once per kernel and is done largely automatically, with the guidance of the developer.
-StarPU [@augonnet2011starpu], Ompss [@duran2011ompss] and CoreTSAR [@scogland2014coretsar] schedulers could incorporate this prediction methodology to provide the initial estimate of a kernels execution time or energy usage without having to first execute it on all accelerators -- the strategy historically employed.
+StarPU [@augonnet2011starpu], Ompss [@duran2011ompss] and CoreTSAR [@scogland2014coretsar] schedulers could incorporate this prediction methodology to provide the initial estimate of a kernel's execution time or energy usage without having to first execute it on all accelerators -- the strategy historically employed.
-Separately, the training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
+The training of the model would only need to occur when the HPC system is updated, such that, a new accelerator device is added, or the drivers, or compiler updated.
-The extent of model training is also largely automatic following the methodology presented in this thesis.
-EOD is run over updated devices and the performance runtimes provided into a newly trained regression model -- by following the approach outlined in this chapter.
+The extent of model training is also largely automatic following the methodology presented in this thesis: EOD is run over updated devices and the performance runtimes provided into a newly trained regression model.

 AIWC and the prediction methodology could also be used to guide system designers on the optimal mix of accelerators for future supercomputers.
-For instance, the range of codes expected to run on the machine can be examined with AIWC before any hardware is purchased and the performance of potential accelerators estimated.
+For instance, the range of codes expected to run on the machine can be examined with AIWC before any hardware is purchased.
-Additionally, the predictive model can be trained by the hardware vendor using EOD (or other benchmark suites) and the trained model can be used by a HPC facility owner to perform predictions on their own suite of codes, without the need to provide the characteristics of these codes to the vendor.
+The predictive model can be trained by the hardware vendor using EOD (or other benchmark suites) and the trained model can be used by an HPC facility owner to predict the performance of their own suite of codes, without the need to provide the characteristics of these codes to the vendor.